-The reform extends the required period of residence to qualify for citizenship from five years to ten years (or seven for citizens of CPLP countries and EU nationals), among other new requirements.
+The proposed reform, if it becomes law eventually, extends the required period of residence to qualify for citizenship from five years to ten years (or seven for citizens of CPLP countries and EU nationals), among other new requirements.

 While this is a significant shift in Portugal’s nationality framework, it’s important to understand what stage the law is at, what remains pending, and what the implications are for Portugal Golden Visa holders, past, present, and future.